 While looking for a job, it’s likely that would-be employees take the time to check what their perspective salary may be, along with their working hours and the length of their daily commute.
 However, for individuals working in some industries, it could be that mortality rates are also something to consider.

-According to reports from the Health and Safety Executive (HSE), there are a number of professions that come with a higher risk of serious injury and illness.
+According to reports from the Health and Safety Executive (HSE), there are a number of professions that come with a higher risk of serious injury.
 Using stats from the HSE, we have put together a list of the top 10 most dangerous jobs in the UK.

 10) Vehicle Repair and Maintenance

 Around 20% of workplace deaths that take place in the UK are linked to vehicles, and major injuries are also a regular occurrence in the ‘car handling sector’.
 The most common cause of injury within this sector is workers being hit by a moving object or vehicle.